Wainganga Superfast Express

 The 12251 / 12252 Wainganga Superfast Express is a superfast train service of Indian Railways that runs twice a week between the southern city of Bangalore and mining city of Korba in Chhattisgarh state.
-12251 Wainganga SF Express departs from Bangalore's Yesvantpur railway station on Tuesdays and Fridays while on return journey 12252 Wainganga Express departs from Korba on Thursdays and Sundays.
+12251 Wainganga SF Express departs from Bangalore's Yesvantpur railway station on Tuesdays and Fridays.
+While on return journey, 12252 Wainganga Express departs from Korba on Thursdays and Sundays.
 Wainganga Express runs through the states of Karnataka, Andhra Pradesh, Telangana, Maharashtra and Chhattisgarh to cover a distance of 1614 km in 28 hours and 50 minutes at an average speed of 59 km/h.
 The train is named after Wainganga River.
+The train was introduced in 2002 between Durg and Yesvantpur, scheduled to run weekly once.
+It was later extended to Bilaspur and then Korba with frequency increased from weekly to bi-weekly.

 Traction

+before the electrified route stretch, this superfast train was used to have diesel link WDP-4D and WDM-3A or WDM-3D.
 As the entire route is electrified, it is hauled by a Krishnarajapuram Loco Shed-based WAP-7 electric locomotive from end to end journey.